Amarachi-Ezeonyekwere/Amarachi-Ezeonyekwere/README.md

-## Hi there
+## Hi there 👋

-I'm Amarachi, **DevOps & Cloud Engineer skilled in building scalable environments across AWS, Azure, and GCP.
+I'm Amarachi, a **DevOps & Cloud Engineer** skilled in building scalable environments across AWS, Azure, and GCP.
 Experienced with IaC (Terraform), CI/CD (GitHub Actions), Docker/Kubernetes, and monitoring (Datadog, ELK) to deliver reliable, automated systems.
--  Currently focused on **Cloud & DevOps**.
+-  Focused on **Cloud & DevOps Engineering**.
 -  Believer in growth, consistency, and God’s grace.

 ---